The Data Platform Behind 32,000 Advertising Accounts

 For operational oversight, I designed monitoring dashboards that surface real-time pipeline status: jobs count by status with daily budget/spend/ideal spend charts, a detailed job table with status indicators (active, paused, error, ended), connector-specific views, and notification systems across Slack and email.
 The monitoring view answers the question every operations person asks first: "Is anything broken right now?"

 The Notification System: Data pipeline monitoring demands proactive alerting.
 I designed a multi-channel notification system spanning Slack (per-channel alerts and dedicated Slack App concepts), email notifications, and a centralized notification settings interface.
-Users needed to be alerted immediately when a pipeline failed -- but not overwhelmed by noise from routine operations.
+The Admin settings panel allows super admins to customize notifications by role and channel -- ensuring the right people get the right alerts through the right medium.

 Influencing the Product Roadmap: Beyond interface design, I developed a Tech/UX/Business review prioritization framework that evaluated each feature across four dimensions: Uncertainty (Green/Yellow/Red), Effort, UX Value, and Business Value.
 I applied this framework to 10+ features including platform account listing, access testing, scheduled collection monitoring, data catalog API, manual mapping, and admin UI.
 This tool translated UX research insights into a format that product and engineering could use for roadmap decisions, bridging the gap between what users needed and what got built.